oubiwann/star-traders/README.rst

 Implementations
 ===============

-For now, the implementations below are focusing on the "Star Lanes" version of the game.
+For now, the implementations below are focusing on the *Star Lanes* version of the game.
 Each implementation has its own README:

 * `Hy`_ (Python Lisp)